csswizardry/csswizardry.github.com/_posts/2015-08-05-bemit-taking-the-bem-naming-convention-a-step-further.md

 safer and more informed decisions about what things do and how we can use, reuse, change, or remove them.

-The one thing missing from BEM is that it only tells use what classes to in relative terms, as in, how classes are related to _each other_.
+The one thing missing from BEM is that it only tells us what classes to in relative terms, as in, how classes are related to _each other_.
 They don’t really give us any idea of how things behave, act, or should be implemented in a global and non-relative sense.